-This past week, representatives of both Agrium Inc. (TSX:AGU)(NYSE:AGU) and Potash Corporation of Saskatchewan Inc. (TSX:POT)(NYSE:POT) announced a proposed ?merger of equals.?
+This past week, representatives of both Agrium Inc. (TSX:AGU)(NYSE:AGU) and Potash Corporation of Saskatchewan Inc. (TSX:POT)(NYSE:POT) announced a proposed “merger of equals.”
 The deal will result in a combined company that would not only be the largest crop-nutrient supplier in the world, but would also have a market cap of nearly $35 billion and operations in nearly 20 countries.
 Here’s a look what this merger could mean for both of the involved companies as well as investors.
 What this means for Potash Corp.
 Potash Corp. may be the larger company going into the deal, but whether or not Potash Corp….

 To keep reading, enter your email address or login below.